spartansw/okapi-worldserver-components/README-markdown-java7.txt

-Because the Okapi WorldServer Components depends on the Okapi Framework components, and they are a SNAPSHOT verison, they have to be built locally in this order.
+Because the Okapi WorldServer Components depends on the Okapi Framework components, and they are a SNAPSHOT version, they have to be built locally in this order.

 Assuming you have the repositories copied in okapi and okapi-worldserver-components directories:

 cd okapi/
 mvn7 clean install

+Not this builds the only the Markdown filter in okapi/filters/markdown/target.
+It does not build any other components or applications.
+After, this, type the followings:

 cd ../okapi-worldserver-components
 mvn7 clean install

 ls -l filters/markdown/target/okapi-ws-filters-markdown-1.8-M36SSjava7-SNAPSHOT-deployable.jar

 This JAR is the Markdown Filter for WorldServer.
 Note: DO NOT deliver or install the other JAR without